foysalmia/Array-Related-Simple-Problems/readme.md

 ## Question 2

-WAP that will take n integer numbers into an array, and then sum up all the integers in the even indexed Position.
+Write a programme that will take n integer numbers into an array, and then sum up all the integers in the even indexed Position.

 ```
 INPUT 1